 In Direct Communication, the NF Service consumer performs discovery of the target NF Service producer by local configuration or via NRF.
 The NF Service consumer communicates with the target NF Service producer directly.

 In Indirect Communication, the NF Service consumer communicates with the target NF Service producer via a SCP.
 The NF Service consumer may be configured to perform discovery of the target NF Service producer directly, or delegate the discovery of the target NF Service Producer to the SCP used for Indirect Communication.
 In the latter case, the SCP uses the parameters provided by NF Service consumer to perform discovery and/or selection of the target NF Service producer.
 The SCP address may be locally configured in NF Service consumer.

+NOTE 2: In a delegated discovery the NF Service Consumer can provide multiple parameters of the same parameter type to the SCP e.g. several possible NF IDs.